peer-base/peer-pad/docs/ARCHITECTURE.md

 ### Peers

-At any given moment, a Peerpad document will know which peers are connected to it, and whether they have read or write access.
+At any given moment, a PeerPad document will know which peers are connected to it, and whether they have read or write access.
 This identification is the IPFS node ID in anonymous mode, but can be extended to include the given user name by prompting the user.

 ### History